Vitfpx/Front-end/projetos/JS/9. faq-accordion/faq-accordion-main/README-template.md

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - FAQ accordion solution

-This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents